malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 The study of meta-cognition has a particular relevancy to the study of consciousness.
 Why do we have conscious experiential awareness of our external perceptions?
 Why do we have conscious experiential awareness of some aspects of our own mind's state (eg: inner thoughts)?
 Theories attempting to explain the evolutionary advantage of this conscious awareness generally implicate adaptive flexibility.
 But they often fail to explain precisely what kinds of adaptive flexibility need conscious awareness, and why conscious awareness is needed for those adaptive flexibilities.
 The study of meta-cognition provides insight because it specifically addresses questions around our ability to know aspects of our own mind's state.
 Indeed, some have suggested that there is strong link between meta-cognition and consciousness (Fleming et al, 2012a; Koriat, 2007; Nelson, 1996; Snodgrass et al, 2009).

-However, meta-cognition studies are embroiled in debate about which lab-observed behaviours are truly meta-cognitive (Fleming et al, 2012a; Winkielman & Schooler, 2011; Koriat, 2007).
-Many of the claimed behaviours might be explained by unconscious processes.
-And lab results are hard to interpret.
-For example, many meta-cognitive studies depend on verbal report, and it is difficult to separate whether an identified brain regions is activated because of its involvement in the original meta-cognition task versus the production of verbal report (Norman, 2020; Turvey & Crowder, 2017).
-Consequently, some have questioned the link to higher-order processes and consciousness in general, suggesting rather that meta-cognition is itself just part of first-order processes (Rahimian, 2021, Overgaard & Kirkeby-Hinrup, 2021; Cleemans et al, 2021).
-Thus, a deeper understanding of the low-level mechanisms underlying meta-cognition would help significantly to untangle the confusion.

 Meta-cognition has been variously studied in terms of:
 * "feelings of knowing" or "tip of the tongue" situations, where one has a feeling that they know the answer before being able to recall the specifics of the answer itself (Rosenthal, 2012; Shimamura, 2000; Metcalfe & Shimamura, 1994),
 * its contribution to successful learning as a whole (Paris & Winograd, 1990),